Many people who have asthma also have long-term (chronic) problems of the nose and sinuses. These can include:

 Sinusitis.
 This is inflammation or swelling of the tissues in the sinuses.
 These are air-filled spaces in the bones of your face.

 Rhinosinusitis.
 This is when you have both problems at the same time.
 You may have rhinitis without sinusitis.
 But sinusitis often happens only with rhinitis.

 These conditions can have many causes.
 The cause may be a:

-The same allergen can cause nasal, sinus, and asthma symptoms.
-Allergy shots will help you manage asthma and allergy rhinitis symptoms.
+The same allergen can cause nasal and sinus symptoms.
+And asthma symptoms too.
+Allergy shots will help you manage asthma and allergic rhinitis symptoms.
 And you should also stay away from things that trigger your symptoms.

 The symptoms of chronic sinusitis, rhinitis, or rhinosinusitis include: